 Rhode Island’s 39 cities and towns: Barrington, Bristol, Burrillville, Central Falls, Charlestown, Coventry, Cranston, Cumberland, East Greenwich, East Providence, Exeter, Foster, Glocester, Hopkinton, Jamestown, Johnston, Lincoln, Little Compton, Middletown, Narragansett, New Shoreham, Newport, North Kingstown, North Providence, North Smithfield, Pawtucket, The Town Portsmouth, The City of Providence, Richmond, Scituate, Smithfield, South Kingstown, Tiverton, Warren, Warwick, West Greenwich, West Warwick, Westerly, Woonsocket.

-Rhode Island Extinct Counties
+List of Rhode Island Extinct Counties

 Rhode Island contains counties that no longer are in existence.
 They were set up by the state, provincial, or territorial governing administration.
 Many of these counties were established and disbanded in the 19th century; county boundaries have modified very little since Nineteen hundred in the great majority of states.
 These counties should be investigated when you are conducting ancestors and family history research.
 Pay close attention where the courthouse records went to if the county was abolished or merged with some other county.